arihan01/react-reel-project/README.md

 # React Stories

-This a personal project that replicates [Viamagus Reels Website](https://reels.viamagus.com/financial-application.html) using ReactJS.
+This a personal project that replicates the [Viamagus Reels Website](https://reels.viamagus.com/financial-application.html) using ReactJS.

 ## Features